Philippus229/CrunchyDL/README.md

 # CrunchyDL
-Crunchyroll Downloader highly inspired by the CR-Unblocker for Google Chrome (also uses the same server)
+Crunchyroll Downloader heavily inspired by the CR-Unblocker for Google Chrome (also uses the same server)

 ## Requirements
  - Python 3.x with pycryptodome